If you're using Cloudflare Workers, combine Hyperdrive and Neon for 10x query speed – Learn more

 2. Select the branch where your database resides.

-4. On the Create Compute Endpoint dialog, select Read-only as the Compute type.
+4. On the Add new copmpute dialog, select Read replica as the Compute type.

-5. Specify the Compute size options.
+5. Specify the Compute size settings.
 You can configure a fixed size compute with a specific amount of vCPU and RAM (the default) or enable autoscaling by configuring a minimum and maximum compute size using the slider.
-You can also configure the Suspend compute after a period of inactivity setting, which is the amount of idle time after which your compute automatically suspends due to inactivity.
-The default setting is 5 minutes.
+You can also configure a Scale to zero setting, which determines whether a compute suspends due to inactivity after 5 minutes.

 note